top of page

 Staff need to be able to feel safe in recognizing and reporting psychosocial hazards and risks.
 There may be instances in some businesses where management themselves are the worst offenders.
 In such workplaces trying to implement a general awareness of and improvement and respect of psychosocial hazards may fall short due to the toxic work environment already in place.
 Regardless, the law is the law and Officers have their duty.
 Change has to start from the top.

-In keeping with the 6 points above, an Officer would do well to:
+In keeping with the 6 points above, an Officer may want to:

 • Review the new amendments to the WHS Regulation (Clauses 55a – 55d)